Outbreak-Research/Documentation/docs/game data/items.md

 |  64   | 0100 0000 | Large weapon(2 hand) | 1                |
 |  128  | 1000 0000 | Other weapon         | 1                |

-- 1 byte item change flag
+- Offset 02h: 1 byte item change flag

  This flag decides item change, rellies on the next byte for further information.